 Excise Tax Definition

-Excise tax is a tax placed on the manufacture, sale or use of certain goods and services.
+Excise tax is a tax placed on the manufacture, sale, or use of certain goods and services.
 It can be imposed by both federal and state governments.

-They are also known as “sin taxes” because they are commonly imposed on the sale of tobacco products, alcohol and gambling.
+They are also known as “sin taxes” because they are commonly imposed on the sale of tobacco products, alcohol, and gambling.
 Other items that have excise tax added to them are fuel, indoor tanning services, coal production, and air transportation.